freeyland/docker-magento/README.md

 ### Mark Shust

-I'm a <a href="https://u.magento.com/certification/directory/dev/883/" target="_blank">Certified Magento Developer & Architect</a> and <a href="http://www.zend.com/en/yellow-pages/ZEND014633" target="_blank">Zend Certified Engineer</a>, and available for consulting & development of your next project 🤓.
-You can read technical articles on my blog at <a href="https://markshust.com" target="_blank">markshust.com</a> or contact me directly at <a href="mailto:mark@shust.com">mark@shust.com</a>.
+He is a <a href="https://u.magento.com/certification/directory/dev/883/" target="_blank">Certified Magento Developer & Architect</a> and <a href="http://www.zend.com/en/yellow-pages/ZEND014633" target="_blank">Zend Certified Engineer</a>, and available for consulting & development of your next project 🤓.
+You can read technical articles on his blog at <a href="https://markshust.com" target="_blank">markshust.com</a> or by contacting him directly at <a href="mailto:mark@shust.com">mark@shust.com</a>.

+### Frederick Eyland

+The creator of this project

-### Nexcess
+### Studio Emma

-A special thanks goes out to <a href="https://www.nexcess.net/" target="_blank">Nexcess</a> for hosting <a href="http://pubfiles.nexcess.net/magento/ce-packages/" target="_blank">public archives of every version of Magento</a> 💙.
-I've used their Magento hosting services in the past also (both <a href="https://www.nexcess.net/magento/hosting/" target="_blank">shared</a> and <a href="https://www.nexcess.net/magento/enterprise-hosting/" target="_blank">enteprise</a> offerings) and they're great, ...highly recommended!
+A special thanks goes out to <a href="https://www.studioemma.com/" target="_blank">Stuidoemma</a> to give me the time to create this project

 ## License